-Show off your photos with wallpapers, slideshows, and more - here's how
+Show off your best photos as contact photos, wallpapers, and slideshows

-There are a lot of different ways to display your photos, artistic creations, and other visual art with your iPhone and iPad.
-Whether you want to turn your latest photo of your best friend into their new contact photo or start using a new wallpaper for your Home screen, the Photos app provides many different options to display your work.
+If you have the best iPhone, such as the iPhone 13 Pro, then you're bound to take a lot of pics.
+Believe me, I know!
+I use my iPhone for taking pictures of pretty much anything, especially since I have 1TB of storage.
+So if you're taking a ton of photos, why wouldn't you want to show those pictures off by using them as contact photos, wallpapers, or even doing slideshows?
+With iOS 15, all of this is an easy affair!

-Here's how you can use the Photos app to assign new contact photos, set a wallpaper, start a slideshow, and even show off your photos on your Apple TV.
+Here's how you can use the Photos app to assign contact photos, set wallpapers for your favorite iPhone or iPad, and even start a slideshow with your best Apple TV.

-- How to assign pictures to contacts using the Photos app for iPhone and iPad

-- How to set your iPhone or iPad wallpaper using the Photos apps

 How to assign pictures to contacts using the Photos app for iPhone and iPad